VaclavDedik/jboss-seam/examples/jpa/readme.txt

   * Deploy dist-glassfish/jboss-seam-jpa.war as Web App
   * Access the app at http://localhost:8080/jboss-seam-jpa/

-NOTES TO GLASSFISH:
+NOTES FOR GLASSFISH USERS:
   In order for the app to work out of the box with Glassfish, we have used the Derby (i.e., Java DB) database in Glassfish.
 However, we strongly recommend you to use a non-Derby data source (e.g., HSQL is a much better embeded DB) if possible.
 The WEB/classes/GlassfishDerbyDialect.class is a special hack to get around a Derby bug in Glassfish TM.
-You must use it as your Hibernate dialect if you were to use Derby with Glassfish.
+You must use it as your Hibernate dialect if you use Derby with Glassfish.